 - Violinist and Michigan-native Maureen Choi is making international waves with her musical group the Maureen Choi Quartet.
 The band fuses a mix of musical influences into what some describe as a “Spanish chamber jazz.”
 Choi joined Stateside to talk about her musical background, how her love for Spanish music inspires her compositions, and her newest album Theia.

 Billionaires, tax incentives, and technology: the sports economy in the Midwest

 - Bill Shea has covered the business of Detroit sports for Crain’s Detroit Business for years.
 Now, he’s moving to a subscription-based new sports site called The Athletic to cover sports business, media, and law for the Midwest.
 He tells us why everyone should be paying attention to the sports industry, and what kind of opportunities there are to expand coverage of the complex issues surrounding it.

 Episcopal bishop-elect makes history as first woman and openly-gay leader of Michigan diocese

 - The 16,000 members of the Episcopal Diocese of Michigan are getting a new leader.
 Next February, Reverend Bonnie Perry will become the 11th bishop of the diocese, which has existed since 1836.
 Perry is the first openly-gay woman to lead an Episcopal diocese in the United States.
 She talks about her new role, and where she hopes to guide the diocese in coming years.

 CLARIFICATION: An earlier version of this post contained unclear language about the Reverend Bonnie Perry, bishop-elect for the Episcopal Diocese of Michigan.
-Perry will be the first openly-gay woman to lead an Episcopal diocese in the U.S. She is both the first woman, and the first openly-gay bishop, to lead the southeastern Michigan diocese, which has existed since 1836.
+Perry will be the first openly-gay woman to lead an Episcopal diocese in the U.S. She is both the first woman, and the first openly-gay bishop, to lead Michigan's diocese, which has existed since 1836.